 The Redart clay bars (left) are fired at cones 06, 04, 2, 4 & 5 (top to bottom).
 The Plainsman Blue Grey Plastic bars (right) are fired at 06, 04, 03, 02, 2 & 4.
 The SHAB test procedure (used to make these) gives us the firing shrinkage and porosity at each temperature, these are direct indicators of the fired maturity.
 Notice how much the fired color changes with increasing temperature.
 The fired maturity is pretty similar but the BGP is a little browner in color.
 It is also much more plastic (the drying shrinkage quite a bit higher).

 Plainsman M2 (left) vs. Redart (right).
 These bars are fired cone 04, 02, 2, 3, 4 (top to bottom).
 Fired color is almost identical.
-M2 has a little more soluble salts and is more plastic (although still not as plastic as a typical pottery clay).
-Redart will make a good casting slip which M2 does not deflocculate well.
+M2 has a little more soluble salts (however M2 has no chemical additions to precipitate them, it is ground as the pure mined material).
+M2 is more plastic (although still not as plastic as a typical pottery clay).
+However, Redart will make a good casting slip while M2 does not respond to deflocculants.

 These bars have been fired at cones 4, 2, 02, 04 (top to bottom) using the SHAB testing procedure.
 We can measure fired shrinkage and porosity in each to get an indication of their fired maturity.
 The Redart (left) is much more vitreous and reaches almost zero porosity by cone 4 whereas the Lizella still has 11% porosity at cone 4.
 Lizella also has a much higher drying shrinkage (because it is way more plastic).